 Make a Submission to the Parliamentary inquiry into a NSW Human Rights Act by 3 July 2026!

-NSW is one step closer to a Human Rights Act, with the Community Services Committee of the NSW Parliament currently holding a parliamentary inquiry into the private members Human Rights Bill 2025.
+The Community Services Committee is currently holding a parliamentary inquiry into the private members Human Rights Bill 2025.

-We know from polling conducted by Amnesty International Australia that 78% of people in NSW support a Human Rights Act but we need to make our voices heard - this is our opportunity to do that!
+Polling by Amnesty International Australia shows that 78% of people in NSW support a Human Rights Act.
+Now we need to make our voices heard and this inquiry is our opportunity to do that!

-You do not have to be a human rights expert to make a submission - in fact - it is really important that the Inquiry hears about the lived experiences and perspectives of everyday people and community organisations from throughout NSW.
+You do not have to be a human rights expert to make a submission - in fact - it is vital that the Inquiry hears about the lived experiences and perspectives of everyday people and community organisations from across NSW.

 We are here to support you to make your voice heard!

-Step 3: check out these resources and see if they help with writing your submission:
+Step 2: If you want to, you can also check out these further resources and see if they help with your submission:

 To assist you in making a submission, here are some very useful resources, including where you can find many case studies that show how Human Rights Acts are working to deliver concrete benefits in people’s everyday lives.

 You don’t need to use all of these resources.
-Find the ones that you find most helpful to the story you want to tell the Committee:
+Pick the ones that are most helpful to the story you want to tell the Committee:

 Human Rights Law Centre 101 Cases Website, where you watch short videos and search for case studies by right, beneficiary and location: https://www.humanrightsact.org.au/101-cases